wikimedia/wvui/DEVELOPERS.md

 docker-compose run --rm release TYPE=patch bin/release-prod
 ```

-The NPM scripts are configured to help ensure that only tested artifacts are published on gerrit and
+The NPM scripts are configured to help ensure that only tested artifacts are published on Gerrit and
 npmjs.com.

 > By executing `npm version`, the following scripts are invoked in this order: